jonathan-odonnell/milestone-project-3/README.md

 6. As a user, I want to be able to sign in to my account or sign up for an account if I don't already have one.

     - Users can access the sign in / register links by clicking on the user dropdown (large screens and above) or by clicking on the relevant links in the navigation bar (small and medium screens).
-There are also links to the sign in / register pages in the footer.
     - On the sign in page, users can sign in to their account by entering their email address and password into the sign in form.
     - On the register page, users can sign up for an account by entering their details into the sign up form.